sonicintrusion/cni-tech-tests-sre/solution-design.md

 - review the code and fingure out what is already employed
 - implement the 3 layers of monitoring - as below
 - add instrumentation to enrich the application performance monitoring
+- suggestions for improvement of deployment mechanisms etc
+- further development

 ### 3 layers of monitoring